AlexITC/AlexITC/README.md

 ### 🚀 **About Me**

 I got into programming the hard way; learning Assembler by myself to reverse engineer the firmware from Sony Ericsson mobile devices in an environment with no one to ask for help.
-Since then, I have been in love with programming and I have used tried a lot of programming languages and technologies.
+Since then, I have been in love with programming and I have worked with a lot of programming languages and technologies.

 By now, I have been **Programming for 18+ years** where: